samclane/LIFX-Control-Panel/README.md

   * The demo mode simulates adding several "dummy" lights to the LAN, allowing the software to be demonstrated on networks that do not have any LIFX devices on them.

-To build the project, simply open a command window in the same folder and run `build_all.bat` in the command prompt.
+To build the project, simply open a terminal in the same folder and run `build_all.bat` in the command prompt.
 It will call `pyinstaller` on all 3 `spec` files previously mentioned.
 This should generate an `.exe` in the `/dist` folder of the project.